FauthD/amlogic-u-boot-scripts/README.md

 # Various operating systems
 The different operating systems use flavours of the above method to boot.
-Find the source es of the scripts in the sub directories.
-There are also bash scripts to translate the script sources (with extension.cmd) to the binary scripts.
+Find the sources of the scripts in the sub directories.
+There are also bash scripts to translate the script sources (with extension.cmd) to the binary scripts (either .scr or no extension).
+Files with .ini extension do not need to be translated, they work as text files.
 # LibreElec
 Uses 5 scripts:
 - aml_autoscript